touhidurrr/WebEditsByTouhidurrr/README.md

 # WebEditsByTouhidurrr
-WebEditsByTouhidurrr is an userscript written in Javascript that does nothing but fixing the web as touhidurrr likes.
-Simply it's my personal userscript.
+WebEditsByTouhidurrr is an UserScript written in Javascript that does nothing but fixing the web as touhidurrr likes.
+Simply it's my personal UserScript.
+To install this userscript press (install.)[https://example.com/]